 When a baby is rejected by the mother, he/she never gets to form that critical mother-infant bond.
 Oh, yeah, you can learn to love each other later, but there is no place in the brain of either person that says you are something more than just a friend.
-The unwanted child is never considered “one of the family” or deserving of “family ties”.
+The unwanted child is never considered “one of the family” or deserving of “family ties.”
 The rejected child can suffer from repeated attacks by family members.
-I discuss more of this in my blog The Mother-Infant Bond.
+See The Mother-Infant Bond.

 Biologically, as vertebrates, such a baseline is supposed to be established by the mother within the first three years of life, because it is so critical for survival.
 Being laid down so early means that you are completely unconscious to it, which you need to be so that you can make many decisions without thinking, giving you an edge over others who lack this ability, and because this unconscious “first step” is critical for survival to adulthood and beyond.
 It is the baseline against which all relationships are compared.
 Assumptions are made precisely because this baseline is there.
 Or is “supposed” to be there.

-I think of an analogy to describe this process.
+An analogy describes this process.
 When you are born, you stand on an island.
 There is a huge chasm between you and the continent near you, filled with a very powerful, loud, flowing river.
 There is no way across it.
 That continent has roads all meeting at the edge of the chasm just opposite you.
 The scene is blurred at birth, but as you grow up, you start to see some of the details.
 You can see the roads split off and move toward mountains.
 At the top of each mountain is a prize, e.g., a job, a spouse, a home, a college degree, any goal, toward which later in life you will have to work and should be able to achieve.
 You can see small barriers in the way of achieving each goal: hills to climb, rocks to crawl over, small, do-able challenges.
 You learn how to get to the goal, starting at the edge of the precipice on the other side of the river.
 That is what education and watching others teaches you.
-But you never learn how to get to the other side.
+But you never learn how to get to the other side of the river.

 Throughout life, you stand at that precipice, where, if you try to jump, you most certainly will fall into the river and be carried away.
 You know that you will die.
 Dying early is a fear you carry all of your life, simply because every day is one filled with concern for survival.
 Any other goal in mind seems ridiculous to you to hold because there isn’t any time or energy for it, and you have to get past the problem of “step one”–crossing that chasm.
 No one else seems to even be aware of it, since no one speaks of it.

 There are millions of children who are born each year who are rejected by their mothers.
 A tip of the iceberg are those put into foster care, because only 10% of these are ever adopted.
 Translate that to “wanted by someone,” even if it is too late to build that highway across the chasm.
 A large percentage of those rejected at birth will grow up feeling unwanted by anyone, with “nothing” to lose and more likely to enter a life of crime.
-These children need a lot more luck than the “wanted” children to survive without making unfortunate decisions.
+In order to survive without making unfortunate decisions, these children need a lot more luck than the “wanted” children.
 By far, the majority will not do such desperate things that the gunman who shot the Sikhs in a Wisconsin temple did.
 In fact, their need to work harder to survive will set up a mentality that makes it unlikely that they will ever commit suicide.
 The two states of mind are so totally opposite of each other.

 However, there are rejected people who might commit suicide.
 There are a lot of things that happen between early childhood trauma, any continuing childhood trauma, and the trauma that can occur resulting from when a brain-damaged person tries to interact with the undamaged.
-As Perry et al. (1995) and Perry (1997) say, early childhood trauma changes the entire life course of a person.
+Early childhood trauma changes the entire life course of a person.
 You cannot generalize about its travel for every child who suffers from this early rejection by the parent(s).

 The acute characteristics of the panic attacks of children rejected by the mother can include some or all the following: